-The Company has an agreement with a midstream company who has built a condensate pipeline from the Montney assets in the Placid area to a full-service terminal at Fox Creek where the liquids are sold onto Pembina's pipeline system.
+The Company has an agreement with a midstream company who has built a condensate pipeline from the Montney assets in the Placid area to a full-service terminal at Fox Creek where the liquids are sold onto the Pembina Peace Pipeline.
 No take-or-pay commitments are associated with the pipeline but the agreement does have a production dedication area.